jamaltheatlantean/DeFi-Staking/README.md

 Read more about it [here](https://docs.synthetix.io/integrations/staking).

-Stakers get rewarded with my very own ICO called AtlanteanNotes(ATN) in exchange for how much ETH they have staked.
+Stakers get rewarded with my very own Initial Coin Offering called AtlanteanNotes(ATN) in exchange for how much ETH they have staked.
 Read more about it in the link above.

 ## INSTALLATION
   i.
 Clone the repo